 Read Charles Dickens Books in Order

 My grandfather was a Dickens man.
-Every novel on the shelf, read and re-read, spines cracked, pages slightly yellowed — and all of it completely available to me from a very young age.
+Every novel on the shelf, read and re-read, spines cracked, pages slightly yellowed.
+And all of it available to me from a very young age.
 Which is how I ended up having finished the complete works before I turned ten.
 Not a reading plan I’d necessarily prescribe, but here we are.

-If you’ve been reading about bookish London on this site, you already know how much of this city Dickens claimed as his own.
-He walked London compulsively — sometimes twenty miles a night — and it shows on every page.
+If you’ve been reading about bookish London on this site, you already know how much of this city Charles Dickens claimed as his own.
+He walked London compulsively (sometimes twenty miles a night) and it shows on every page.
 This is your complete guide to the novels, in the order he wrote them.

 Fifteen novels, published between 1837 and 1870, almost all serialised in monthly or weekly instalments.
 The prestige TV of Victorian Britain, essentially.